-- Sit for the national certification examination administered by the Dental Assisting National Board. - Perform entry level skill and competence in assigned chairside dental assistant duties and responsibilities (including expended duty functions as defined by the Montana Board of Dentistry.) - Substantiate the mastery of oral radiography theory and techniques. - Utilize dental-specific software for the operation of a dental practice. - Demonstrate appropriate cultural, legal, ethical, and professional values (including adherence to HIPAA standards.) - Articulate dental language appropriate in business, clinical, and educational situations. - Apply OSHA Infection control standards during all aspects of dental care and practice. - Improve potential to meet program graduation requirements by participating in academic advisement and other supportive services.
+- Sit for the national certification examination administered by the Dental Assisting National Board. - Perform entry level skill and competence in assigned chairside dental assistant duties and responsibilities (including expended duty functions as defined by the Montana Board of Dentistry.) - Substantiate the mastery of oral radiography theory and techniques. - Utilize computer technology associated with the profession of dentistry including but not limited to digital radiography, intraoral cameras, and dental-specific software for the operation of a dental practice. - Integrate concepts in the dental sciences, prevention and oral health promotion to a variety of treatment situations in the dental setting - Demonstrate appropriate cultural, legal, ethical, and professional values (including adherence to HIPAA standards.) - Articulate dental language appropriate in business, clinical, and educational situations. - Apply OSHA Infection control standards during all aspects of dental care and practice.